How to Quickly Disable Automatic Updates in WordPress

 You can disable automatic updates manually or with the help of a plugin.
 So, without further ado, let’s get started.

-Note: You should always backup your website, regardless of how you update it (manually, automatically, or using a plugin).
+Note: You should always back up your website, regardless of how you update it (manually, automatically, or using a plugin).
 Refer to our dedicated tutorial on backing up the WordPress site

 3.1 Disable Automatic Updates Using a Plugin